 Notable for their showy bloom clusters and two-lobed leaves, orchid trees produce sweet-smelling flowers in white and shades of pink, lavender, purple and magenta.
 The tree tends to be attractive year-round as it begins blooming slightly before or after losing its leaves.

 The Hong Kong orchid tree (Bauhinia blakeana), USDA zones 9b through 11, is evergreen and produces magenta flower clusters.
 This species is less winter hardy than most of the other orchid trees and may be badly damaged by frost and freezes.
 All species create debris from falling petals, and the deciduous trees drop leaves.
 Keep in mind that parts of some orchid tree species are poisonous.

 Temperature, Soil, Light and Water

 Orchid trees are generally not fans of extreme climates.
-All varieties of orchid tree do best when protected from temperature extremes.
-The tree grows fairly fast, prefers mildly acidic, well-drained, loam, sandy or clay soil.
-It thrives in a soil pH 5.5 to 6.5 and prefers full sun or intermittent shade.
+All varieties of orchid trees do best when protected from temperature extremes.
+The tree grows fairly fast and prefers mildly acidic, well-drained, loam, sandy or clay soil.
+It thrives in soil pH 5.5 to 6.5 and prefers full sun or intermittent shade.
 The tree is drought-tolerant once established, and its need for water can usually be met with seasonal rains.
-Water periodically during dry periods, but remember that even too much of a good thing can be problematic, so avoid over-watering.
+Water periodically during dry periods, but remember that even too much of a good thing can be problematic, so avoid overwatering.

 Gryphon Adams began publishing in 1985.
 He contributed to the "San Francisco Chronicle" and "Dark Voices."
 Adams writes about a variety of topics, including teaching, floral design, landscaping and home furnishings.
 Adams is a certified health educator and a massage practitioner.
 He received his Master of Fine Arts at San Francisco State University.